nikostoulas/fast-koa-router/README.md

 app.listen(8080);
 ```

 ## Policies

-Policies are used for authentication and authorization.
+Policies are used to add authentication and authorization or any other kind of middleware.
+It is like all and is executed before the matching route.
 They must call next in order for the actual route to be executed.
+Polices will be executed even if a matching get, post, put, delete, patch is not found

+## Prefix
+Prefixes are also used to add middleware.
+Unlike policies they will only be executed if a matching
+get, post, put, delete or patch is found.
+They are convenient to add authentication or authorization in many paths that start with a prefix eg: /api/v1

+Note than both in prefix and policy middleware ctx.params and ctx._matchedRoute is available.

 ## Fast

 The path matching is pretty simple.
 Unlike other middlewares not all routes are checked so performance does not degrade with routes size.
 However complex regex matching is not supported.